Ph.D. in Botany, Colorado State University

 B.S. in Biology, Southwestern University

-When time allows, I also do research!
-I lead two research programs: one on the ecology of green roofs (within the Urban Ecology Program) and one on natural resource management, ecology, native vegetation, and stewardship of prairie and rangeland habitat.
+As of the new appointment in 2023, I look forward to returning to research.
+Over the past decade I’ve led two research programs as time allowed: one on the ecology of green roofs (within the Urban Ecology Program) and one on natural resource management, ecology, native vegetation, and stewardship of prairie and rangeland habitat.
 In terms of mentoring potential students, I have specialized research experience in floral morphology & evolution, pollination biology, plant hybridization/reproduction/breeding systems, invasives/competitive theory (e.g., ant-plant interactions), and pollinator systems and behavior.
 I also welcome opportunities to engage in projects that center around natural history collections.
 In all my interactions with students, I strive to kindle or keep warm the fires of natural curiosity while promoting critical thinking, training in best practices and techniques, and increasing overall science literacy.

 Brooke earned a PhD in Botany from Colorado State University, where she studied floral morphology and evolution in the genus Phlox (Polemoniaceae) and the impacts of native and invasive ant-plant interactions.
 She joined BRIT in 2007, originally working as a volunteer in the herbarium.
 In her free time, she enjoys collecting plants from the Rolling Plains region near Scurry County, Texas, birding, and indoor soccer.
 Follow her on Twitter @BotanyBrooke (all tweets her own and should not be assumed as representative of the views of FWBG|BRIT).